jetbrains-academy/refactoring-java-course/MovingCode/WhatArePullUpAndPushDownRefactorings/ApplyPushDownRefactoringPractice/task.md

 ### Task

-In the `Animal` file, there are methods that are common for all animal types such as `sleep()` and `eat()`.
+In the `Animal` file, there are methods that are common for all animal types, such as `sleep()` and `eat()`.
-You need to identify methods that are specific for some animals and apply the Push Down refactoring to move them to the corresponding classes from the base interface.
+You need to identify methods that are specific for certain animals and apply the Push Down refactoring to move them from the base interface to the corresponding classes.

 ### Hints